ITE101 - Introduction to Industrial Safety

 This course will investigate the theory of projection to the fullest extent with emphasis on the manipulation of points, lines, and planes in space.
 The practical application of this theory will be shown in surface development problems.
 Pre-requisite: ITE 115 (3 crs.)

-ITE220 - Intro Industrial Health/Hygien
+ITE220 - Introduction Industrial Health/Hygien

 ITE223 - Intermediate CAD/GIS

-The student will be introduced to advanced methods and techniques associated with computer-assisted drafting (CAD) and geographic information systems (GIS).
+The student will be introduced to advanced methods and techniques associated with computer-aided drafting (CAD) and geographic information systems (GIS).
 The GIS portion will focus on the collection, compilation and display of geographic data within remote sensing software and an advanced geographic information system software package.
 Students will create their geotechnology application project using geographic information systems and remote sensing.
 The CAD portion will focus on the creation and manipulation of geographic maps and surveys and the incorporation of geographic data in various applications using a CAD software package.
-Prerequisite: GEO 123 or ITE 123 (3 crs.)
+Prerequisite: GEO 123 or ITE 123.
+(3 crs.)